 SOUND EXAMPLE: a sinusoid, amplitude 0.1; frequency 1000 cycles per second (Hertz); 5 second duration.

 The tone has an audible pitch, which is determined by its frequency.
-So the parameters $a$ (the amplitude) and $f$ (the frequency) correspond to audible characteristics of the sinusoid.
+So the parameters (the amplitude) and (the frequency) correspond to audible characteristics of the sinusoid.
 Under normal conditions you won't hear the initial phase; indeed, if you tune into the sinusoid at some later point in time there will be a different initial phase but it's the same sinusoid with the same sound.

 One other elementary signal type recurs throughout any study of acoustics, called white noise.
-As a recorded signal this is easy to describe: every sample point is a random number between $-a$ and $a$, where, again, $a$ denotes the amplitude.
+As a recorded signal this is easy to describe: every sample point is a random number between and , where, again, denotes the amplitude.
 (To be more pedantic, this is called uniform white noise to distinguish it from white noise whose sample points are chosen according to a Gaussian or other probability distribution; we won't worry about that here.)

 SOUND EXAMPLE: uniform white noise, amplitude 0.1, 5 second duration.